Tell us about your cath lab and facility.

 How does your lab schedule team members for call?

-Do staff members have any perks that you might like to share?
+Do staff members have any little or particular big perks that you might like to share?

 What trends have you seen in your procedures and/or patient population?

 Our volumes have increased over the first three months of 2021.
 The increase is due to the new services being offered and the decrease in COVID-positive patients in the Rio Grande Valley area.

 Is there a problem or challenge your lab has faced?

 A challenge that we face at the hospital is having limited staff while continually growing exponentially.
 Our leadership acknowledges this challenge and fully supports additional staff hiring to service our patient and physician needs.
 A significant factor for our administration is ensuring a work-life balance for the team while ensuring that the quality of our patient care is not hindered.